hanabi/hanabi.github.io/docs/how-to-join.md

 ### Joining a Game

 The *H-Group* usually has games going every day.
-You can see if there are any Hyphenated members currently playing by looking at the Discord voice channels along the left side of the screen ("Hyphenated 1", "Hyphenated 2", "Teaching/Beginner Games", etc.).
+You can see if there are any Hyphenated members currently playing by looking at the Discord voice channels along the left side of the screen ("H-Group 1", "H-Group 2", "Teaching/Beginner Games", etc.).

 If it's your first time and you don't know anybody else, you can ping the `@Trusted Teacher` role in Discord.
 While everyone will generally play with beginners, Trusted Teachers are people who have volunteered to go above and beyond in showing beginners the ropes.